sircam-html/dogma-rising/README.md

 This project is a non‑commercial fan community initiative for *Dragon’s Dogma Online* and is **not affiliated with, endorsed by, or sponsored by** Capcom.

 - Concept art and other official assets are the property of Capcom and are used for informational, non‑commercial, fan‑site purposes only.
-They are **not** licensed under the MIT License and may not be redistributed without permission from Capcom.